TravelingTice/reactnd-project-myreads-starter/README.md

 You can rearrange your books by clicking the drop-down on each book and clicking on the shelf you want to move them to.
 A convenient pop-up in the top-right corner will notify you of your action.

 If you want to add a book, just click the plus icon in the bottom-right corner, which takes you to a different screen where you can use the input field to fetch books from the backend server, provided by Udacity.
-When you press enter, the books corresponding with your search input will be shown (max 20) and by using the same drop-down, you can add them to your library.
+When you press 'enter', the books corresponding with your search input will be shown (max 20) and by using the same drop-down, you can add them to your library.
 The very convenient popup will notify you here as well.

 **Note:** The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.